All Episodes

 So he loathes Trump.

-He likes Barr or respect Barr.
+He likes Barr or respects Barr.

-So that's almost incompatible because Barr basically looked at his report and debriefed Mueller, as you just pointed out, in person, and came to the conclusion that after two years, Mueller had no evidence that would rise to an indictment ever.
+So that's almost incompatible because Barr basically looked at his report and debriefed Mueller, as you just pointed out, in person and came to the conclusion that after two years, Mueller had no evidence that would rise to an indictment ever.

 Not during a president's term or after he leaves office.